-Zitkala-Sa and Portrait Photography
+Zitkala-Ša and Portrait Photography 1889-1920, Modernizing America

-Background
+Background Information

 Gertrude Käsebier is considered one of the most influential female photographers of the early 20th century who, along with contemporaries such as Alfred Stieglitz and Edward Steichen, helped establish photography as a fine art.
-Skilled in portrait photography, Käsebier often photographed underrepresented groups, including women and Native Americans.
+Skilled in portrait photography, Käsebier often photographed underrepresented groups, including women and Indigenous people.
 Her portraits of Sioux and Lakota performers in Buffalo Bill Cody's traveling show are some of her most notable works.

-Käsebier had the fortunate opportunity to photograph Zitkala-Sa.
-The portraits taken in Käsebier's New York studio uniquely illustrate the two worlds in which Zitkala-Sa lived.
-One portrait depicts Zitkala-Sa in profile against a shadowed backdrop.
+Käsebier had the fortunate opportunity to photograph Zitkala-Ša.
+The portraits taken in Käsebier's New York studio uniquely illustrate the two worlds in which Zitkala-Ša lived.
+One portrait depicts Zitkala-Ša in profile against a shadowed backdrop.
 An homage to her Sioux ancestry and culture, she wears tribal dress and stoically looks into the distance.
-Another portrait depicts her in western dress, seated with her violin in front of a floral Victorian wall - a representation of Zitkala-Sa's "Americanized" life.
-Both portraits are personal and honorific, but express two different aspects of her identity.
+Another portrait depicts her in western dress, seated with her violin in front of a floral Victorian wall - a representation of Zitkala-Ša's "Americanized" life.